keesiemeijer/php-basics-tutorial/README.md

 To recap

-* PHP files have a `.php` file extention
-* PHP files can contain PHP and HTML
-* PHP code needs to be inside opening and closing PHP tags.
-* You only need the opening PHP tag if the file contains only PHP code
-* A semicolon is needed after each PHP statement
-* PHP stops working if there's an error
 * Variables hold values
 * A string is a series of characters inside quotes
 * PHP comments start with two forward slashes